elixir-image/image/README.md

 #### GLib Debug Output

 The platform upon which `Image` and `Vix` stand is [libvips](https://www.libvips.org), a `C` library that performs the image manipulation.
-Its `libvips` that delivers the speed, memory efficiency and functionality.
+It's `libvips` that delivers the speed, memory efficiency and functionality.

 `libvips` uses the [GLib](https://docs.gtk.org/glib/) library which has configurable debug output.
 This output depends on the setting of the environment variable `G_DEBUG`.
 The initial value will depend on the installation method of `libvips` for a given system.
 It can be changed by setting the `G_DEBUG` environment variable to one of the following: